-Spinal stenosis is a narrowing of one or more areas in your spine, which can place pressure on the spinal cord and/or nerves at the place of compression.
+Spinal stenosis is a narrowing of one or more areas in your spine, which can pressure the spinal cord and/or nerves at the place of compression.
 About 75% of the time, spinal stenosis occurs in the lumbar spine (low back), but it can also affect the neck area.
-Symtoms vary, depending on the location of the stenosis.
+Symptoms vary, depending on the location of the stenosis.

 Two risk factors for spinal stenosis are the aging process and genetic disorders.
 Causes of the condition include:

-- Spinal trauma, which includes car accidents or falls, can cause dislocations or fractures of one or more vertebrae that can displace bone and damage your spinal canal.
+- Spinal trauma: Injuries sustained in car accidents or falls can cause dislocations or fractures of one or more vertebrae that can displace bone and damage your spinal canal.

-- Spinal tumors, which are abnormal growths that can form inside the spinal cord, within the membranes that cover the spinal cord, or in the space in-between the spinal cord and vertebrae.
+- Spinal tumors: Abnormal growths that can form inside the spinal cord, within the membranes that cover the spinal cord, or in the space in-between the spinal cord and vertebrae.

-Most people first notice symptoms of spinal stenosis after age 50.
+Most people first notice symptoms after age 50.
 Depending on which nerves are affected, spinal stenosis can have a variety of symptoms:

 - Leg pain or cramping: Compressed nerves in your lower (lumbar) spine can cause pain or cramping in your legs.

 - Loss of bowel or bladder control: In cases of severe spinal stenosis, nerves to your bladder or bowel may be affected.